top of page

-Freedom: Being Rather Than Doing
+Freedom: Unrestricted Being Rather Than Unrestricted Doing

-- 9 min read
+• 10 min read

-We often think of freedom as the absence of restraint—the ability to do whatever we want, whenever we want.
+We often think of freedom as the absence of constraint—the ability to do whatever we want, whenever we want.
 It's the teenager dreaming of life without parents, the employee fantasizing about quitting their job, or the daydream of winning the lottery and escaping all financial pressures.

 "Freedom is not the absence of commitments, but the ability to choose—and commit myself to—what is best for me." - Erich Fromm